ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 - Neruroscience programming
 ---

+# Table of content

+[Toc]

 # April 12th

 ## First meeting

 ### Objective:

-to find out which data we are going to use and which method to analyse it
+to find out which data we are going to use and which method to analyse it because good understanding of the data can help researching simpler and more accurate.
+It can also inform me important information about features engineering or neural network designing.

 ### Results:

 data: https://openneuro.org/datasets/ds003682

+28 participants viewing 14 image stimuli

 The file we cares:

 ![image-20220411140935965](https://raw.githubusercontent.com/ReveRoyl/PictureBed/main/BlogImg/202204111409061.png)

-We can use MNE to open it
+I can use MNE-Python to analyse it because MNE-Python package is highly integrated allowing an easy access to analysing.

-What these files do:
+What these files do can be achieved with:

 https://mne.tools/stable/generated/mne.read_epochs.html